 Mutual funds are a popular way to invest in securities.
 Because mutual funds can offer built-in diversification and professional management, they offer certain advantages over purchasing individual stocks and bonds.
 But, like investing in any security, investing in a mutual fund involves certain risks, including the possibility that you might lose money.

-A mutual fund is an investment company that pools money from many investors and invests it based on specific investment goals.
+A mutual fund is a type of investment company, known as an open-end fund, that pools money from many investors and invests it based on specific investment goals.
 The mutual fund raises money by selling its own shares to investors.
 The money is used to purchase a portfolio of stocks, bonds, short-term money-market instruments, other securities or assets, or some combination of these investments.
 Each share represents an ownership slice of the fund and gives the investor a proportional right, based on the number of shares they own, to income and capital gains that the fund generates from its investments.

 The particular investments a fund makes are determined by its objectives and, in the case of an actively managed fund, by the investment style and skill of the fund's professional manager or managers.
 The holdings of the mutual fund are known as its underlying investments, and the performance of those investments, minus fund fees, determine the fund's investment return.